-The PPA application indicates that the project sponsor intends to apply the State Density Bonus Law.
-The "Project Description" section of this PPA describes both the code-complaint base project as well as the state density bonus project.
+The PPA application indicates that the project sponsor intends to apply the state density bonus law to the project.
+The "Project Description" section of this PPA describes both the base project as well as the state density bonus project.
 The "Environmental Review" section of this PPA letter provides feedback on the environmental review requirements of the higher-density bonus project that the sponsor ultimately seeks to have entitled.
 The remainder of the PPA letter primarily addresses the code-complaint base project, which must be evaluated in order to assess the project's eligibility to receive concessions, incentives, and waivers, as well as a density and height bonus, if requested.
 Note that this PPA letter does not make a determination of the project's eligibility for such concessions, incentives, and waivers.